MarLeo/DistributedProgramming/README.md

 ```
 #Launch client and server test form the terminal
                     ```
-                  ./server --> to launch the server \s\s ./test    --> to launch the client \s\s the server should be launch first otherwise the client will always failed.\s\s
+                  ./server --> to launch the server
+                 ./test    --> to launch the client
+                 the server should be launch first otherwise the client will always failed.
                  ```